milmarim/Youtube-dl-batch-script/README.md

 # Youtube-dl-batch-script
 Quick ytdl batch script with video and audio options for when you just want the video or audio downloaded fast.

-Before starting the installation with the provided rudimentary installer, you need to add the following FFmpeg files to your "youtube-dl" folder since they are above the GitHub file size limit:
+Before starting the installation with the provided rudimentary installer, you need to add the following FFmpeg files to your "youtube-dl" folder since they are above the GitHub file size limit.
+(Or alternatively use this link to download a 80 MB .zip file with everything inculded: https://mega.nz/folder/BKhkCRCQ#XGXLuJjFftxLLoapetYovQ)
 -ffmpeg
 -ffplay
 -ffprobe